DigitalCodeCrafter/ksi/README.md

 **THIS SOFTWARE IS CURRENTLY IN DEVELOPMENT AND NOT IN A USABLE STATE**

-KSI is a programming language intendet to be a replacement for **kOS** - a scripting mod for KSP.
+KSI is a programming language intendet to be a replacement of Kerboscript from **kOS** - a scripting mod for KSP.
+It is compiled to the `.ksm` bytecode format, which kOS uses too, and can be executed like any other script in kOS.

 ## Features